gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment-2.md

 5. Fatal: For some reasons, `pylint` reported a fatal error and couldn't continue.

 `pylint` being highly configurable uses a default configuration about the kind of messages it reports and kind of messages it ignores.
-A [detailed list of pylint messages]() is available here.
+A [detailed list of pylint messages](http://pylint-messages.wikidot.com/all-messages) is available here.
 What defaults `pylint` uses can be found out by running `pylint --generate-rcfile`.
-The details of configuration file can be read about in the [documentation]().
+The details of configuration file can be read about in the [documentation](http://pylint.pycqa.org/en/1.8/).
 Often though, it's probably a good idea to tweak the configuration file as we'll see in the next section.
 Based upon the number of lines analyzed and the total message count then `pylint` assigns a 'score' to the code. `pylint` also generates a detailed report for the errors and can track a bit of history (current score compared to previous score) of executions.

 # A detailed `pylint` Workflow

 One of the best ways to start using `pylint` is to generate our own `pylint` configuration file and then tweak it to our own needs.
 We'd go through a simple workflow about how to do it, but this is something that is best tailored for individual project.

 First start with a default `pylintrc` file generated through `pylint --generate-rcfile` and then tweak it to your own environment, preferences or coding standards.
+Instead of looking at all the possible tweaking options, we are mainly going to look in subsequent sections about options or messages that affect your 'score' and are likely to be potential cause of trouble in future if ignored.

 ## Enabling and Disabling Certain messages